 Triaster have developed a Noun-Verb methodology of process mapping, which also really helps to highlight where value isn’t being added.

 If not spotted in the capture phase, opportunities for improvement often become obvious once the As-Is picture of your organisation is completed.
 Especially if the end-to end process is captured, showing the big picture.

 If your process mapping toolset also enables you to capture data, the opportunities for improvements are even easier to spot and quantify.
 Sometimes the biggest efficiency gains, for example, can be achieved by improving a process that is repeated many times, by just a small amount.

 6. Process mapping supports Continuous Improvement

 Given that no organisation ever reaches perfection, all organisations need to continually improve.
 It can be exhausting and demoralising for employees however, if things are continually changing.

 Process mapping can really help with this because with reference to the AS-IS process maps, To-Be options can be tried out before making the changes.

-The Triaster platform also enables the data and system impacts to be modelled, so that these too are fully understood and costed before changes are made and implemented.
+The Triaster Process Library also enables the data and system impacts to be modelled, so that these too are fully understood and costed before changes are made and implemented.